A-a-l-l-e-e-x-x/NETS212_Feedback_Form/README.md

 # NETS 212 TA Feedback Form
 ## What?
-Small node application for students of NETS 212 (Cloud Computing) class to provide feedbacks to the Teaching Assistants of the class.
+Small node application for students of Scalable & Cloud Computing to provide feedbacks to the Teaching Assistants of the class.
-The feedback is completely anonymous and encrypted, such that only the designated TA is able to see it (Not even the database admin / server owner can see it.)
+The feedback is completely anonymous and encrypted, such that only the designated TA is able to decrypt and see it.

 ## Why?
 Would have had to create *multiple* Google Forms to achieve the same effect, and it could potentially have spammed emails.
 Instead, this groups everything in one place.
-And, most importantly: It uses 100% only concepts taught in the class, to showcase their practicality, even though the app itself is very small.
+It uses only concepts taught in the class, to showcase their practicality, even though the app itself is very small.

 ## How?